yesbit/Krawlcat-projects/README.md

     -  marketId (0 for BTC, 1 for ETH markets)
     -  you will see a large garbage value as you have not subscribed to the oracle network yet

-4. Once you receive the KCT tokens, use the 10 KCT tokens with the function subscribe() in the following order
+4. Once you receive the KCT tokens, use the 10 KCT tokens with the function subscribe() in the following order:
     - _amount (uint256): 10000000000000000000 (10 KCT tokens in 10^18 format)
     - _expiry (uint256): timestamp in the future (e.g. 1577836800 for 2020/01/01)

-3. Once the transaction goes through, use the read() function to view prices for BTC or ETH markets.
+3. Once the transaction goes through for your subscription, use the read() function to view prices for BTC or ETH markets.
 The returned result is the price of the assest in big number (10^18)

 4. Build anything you wish with the Oracle Price!